pragmatista/CustomGPTs/GPTs/Image to Prompt Creator/README.md

 5. **Orientation and Resolution Suggestions**: Recommends optimal sizes and formats based on the image.
 6. **Progressive Elaboration**: Builds detailed descriptions progressively for greater customization.
 7. **Follow-Up Adjustments**: Refines outputs based on user feedback or additional details.

+### **How to Use**
+[Click here](https://github.com/pragmatista/CustomGPTs/blob/main/GPTs/Image%20to%20Prompt%20Creator/instructions.md) to access the full instructions.
+These can be copy-pasted into a chat session or used to create your own custom GPT.
+[Click here](https://github.com/pragmatista/CustomGPTs/blob/main/GPTs/Image%20to%20Prompt%20Creator/config.md) to see how we configured our GPT.